jeancsanchez/android-architecture/README.md

   * A Fragment which implements the view interface.
   * A presenter which implements the presenter interface

-In general, the business logic lives in the presenter and relies on the view to do the Android UI work.
+Presenter contains business logic.
+View converts the presenter's commands to UI actions and listens to user actions, which are passed to the presenter.

-The view contains almost no logic: it converts the presenter's commands to UI actions and listens to user actions, which are passed to the presenter.
+Navigator responsible for navigating to another screen.

 Contracts are interfaces used to define the connection between views and presenters.